Annual National Conference 2015

 Sydney 13 and 14 May 2015 (9:00am - 5:00pm)

-The 2015 AITD National Conference is taking place in May 2015 in Sydney, Australia.
+The 2015 AITD National Conference took place on 13-14 May in Sydney, Australia.

 AITD's Annual National Conference has developed a reputation for providing delegates with high quality, dynamic presentations on an exciting range of innovative topics.

 The Conference Program is available for download (below).

 Not sure if you should attend?
 Need to convince your employer to support your attendance?

 Check out our 10 Reasons to Register !

 The 'New Social Learning' of the Internet is twenty years old.
 We've already experienced enough 'build it and they will come' failures to last a lifetime.
 We're starting to learn what works in Social Learning.